 The Council's car parking charges take on board the need for 'value for money' and are regularly benchmarked against the charges made in neighbouring boroughs.
-The charges are subject to an annual review.
+These charges are subject to an annual review.

-A cashless payment scheme was launched in January 2019.
-This was introduced on a trial basis and will be reviewed in March 2020.
-This offers a number of cash alternative payment options, including IVR (Interactive Voice Response), telephone app, text message or online.
-However, a cash payment option is also provided.
+A Pay by Phone payment scheme was introduced in January 2019.
+Pay by Phone offers a number of cash alternative payment options, including IVR (Interactive Voice Response), telephone app, text message or online.